0xAX/linux-insides/interrupts/interrupts-10.md

 Initialization of a kernel module
 --------------------------------------------------------------------------------

-We will start to consider this driver as we do it as usual we did it with all new concepts that we saw in this book.
+We will start to consider this driver as we usually did it with all new concepts that we saw in this book.
 We will start to consider it from the intialization.
-As you already can know, Linux kernel provides two macros for initialization and finalization of a driver or a kernel module:
+As you already may know, the Linux kernel provides two macros for initialization and finalization of a driver or a kernel module:

 * `module_init`;
 * `module_exit`.